Internship Policies and Procedures

 - Provide students an opportunity to build up their work experience and portfolios for future job interviews.

 Internships also provide supervising professionals a first-hand look at the talents and capabilities of potential future employees.
-And the experiences of interns over the years have helped professors adjust the academic program to new needs and new interests in the marketplace.
+Additionally, the experiences of interns over the years have helped professors adjust the academic program to meet the evolving needs and interests in the marketplace.

-The department expects its student interns to make a positive contribution to their host publisher, broadcaster or public relations practitioner.
-That is why only qualified students are permitted to take internships for academic credit, and that is why the department requires hosts to report regularly on the quality of work performed.
+The department expects its student interns to make a positive contribution to their host publisher, broadcaster or public relations practitioner and that is why only qualified students are permitted to take internships for academic credit, and that is why the department requires hosts to report regularly on the quality of work performed.

 The course number for an internship for academic credit is MCOM 491.